cyjia/oo/README.md

 ## Length
 - We need a length, the length can be equal or not equal.
 - The length can be equal or not equal with different unit.

+## ParkingLot
+- Can store a car and pick a car

+    Tasking
+    Task is not step
+    Task should be testable, valuable

+    First test case:
+    Given a parking lot and a car
+    When a car is stored
+    Then the car should be able to be picked